 - Lung defects

 - Persistent Pulmonary Hypertension of the Newborn (PPHN)

 The FDA has advised that alternative medications that have a lower risk of birth defects should be considered.

 Topamax and Weight Loss

-In 2010, the companies paid more than $81 million to settle illegal marketing claims, admitting they marketed the drug for unapproved uses in the Doctor-for-a-Day program that utilized third party doctors to act as sales representatives.
+In 2010, Janssen and Johnson & Johnson paid more than $81 million to settle illegal marketing claims, admitting they marketed the drug for unapproved uses in the “Doctor-for-a-Day” program that utilized third party doctors to act as sales representatives.

 By 2013, more than 200 cases had been filed in local, state and federal courts in Philadelphia and around the country.
 Two plaintiffs were awarded $4 million and $11 million in decisions which were upheld on appeal.
 Ultimately, Janssen agreed to settle the cases for an undisclosed amount.

 No further lawsuit settlements or dispositions have been publicly announced but as Topamax or topiramate is still a popular medication which may cause injury or harm, Topamax attorneys and lawyers will remain watchful.